 Built to handle the pumping of dirty waters from sumps, pits, basements and building sites, these diaphragm style pumps feature some unique features not seen on centrifugal style pumps making them ideal for sluge and slurry service.
-Coupled to quality Honda GX series commercial engines, these pump sets are exception quality and built to last.
+Coupled to quality Honda GX series commercial engines, these pump sets are exceptional quality and built to last.

 PADDOCK delivers a diaphragm style pump which is different to the commonly seen centrifugal style pump.
 This unique design is suited to a wide range of applications and performs exceptionally well in services other pumps struggle.